orange-cloudavenue/cloudavenue-cli/CONTRIBUTING.md

 ##  Contributing documentation

-Documentation is generated from the code using [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs), you don't need to update the documentation manually in the `docs/` folder.
+Documentation is generated from the code using, you don't need to update the documentation manually in the `docs/` folder.

-If you must make manual changes to the documentation, please ensure to edit template in `templates/` folder and run `make generate` to update the documentation.

-To add examples or import command in documentation, please add them in the `examples/` folder.

 ##  Development environment